johnlmbui/UMBC-LaTeX-Poster-Template/README.md

 - `Avenir Next.ttc`
 - `Avenir Next Condensed.ttc`

+To use Avenir Next, update `main.tex` by changing `\usetheme{gemini}` to `\usetheme{avenirnext}`.

+Font installation varies by operating system.
+Refer to the appropriate instructions below or consult system-specific documentation for installing custom fonts.

 #### macOS
-These font files come preinstalled in Font Book.
-In `main.tex`, change `\usetheme{gemini}` to `\usetheme{avenirnext}`.
+These font files are typically preinstalled and available through Font Book.

 #### Windows 10/11
-Open Font settings and drag the font files into its window to install them.
-Then follow the same step above.
+Open Font Settings and drag the font files into the window to install them.
-#### Linux
-I am less familiar with the exact steps for Linux, but there are many guides and resources available online.
-You are encouraged to look up instructions specific to your distribution.

 ### How `beamertheme[font_name].sty` Works
 ```latex